Arabanoo: Captivity

 Arabanoo was taken to Phillip's house where he was washed, shaved and given a meal of duck and fish.
 He was dressed in a shirt, jacket and trousers, with the shirt later catching fire when he was resting too close to a fire.
 Phillip initially called him Manly, until Arabanoo informed him of his real name.
 In order to prevent him from escaping, Arabanoo was usually restrained by handcuff and rope, or iron chains, and was locked in a hut with a convict at night.
 When Arabanoo was first cuffed, he believed the handcuffs to be unique ornaments, but he became enraged when he discovered the purpose.

+After New Year's Day, Phillip ordered that Arabanoo be returned to Manly Cove to show his people he was unharmed.
+He was escorted by longboat to the bay, and spoke in good humour with those gathered on the beach, telling them he was being kept at Warrane (Sydney Cove), and showing them the iron fetter on his leg.
+He was taken back again two days later, leaving a gift of birds, but this time seeing none of his people.
+The historian Thomas Keneally noted that Governor Phillip and the other colonists were "enchanted" by their captive, despite little progress in his learning English, and "though he was an honoured courtier and ambassador during the day, every night Arabanoo was locked in with his convict."

-Arabanoo was later taken and displayed to other Aboriginal people to show that he was not harmed, and in April 1789 his fetters were removed.
+In April 1789 his fetters were removed.
 Arabanoo chose to stay at the British outpost and was often seen dressed in European clothes, drinking tea with a cup and saucer at the governor's residence.

 Though Phillip's goal was one of improving relations with the Eora people, the kidnapping of Arabanoo did not do a great deal of good.
 Arabanoo did not learn English very quickly, "At least not to the point where he could make Phillip any wiser on the grievances of the natives."
-In any case, convicts later launched vigilante attacks on the Aboriginal people near Botany Bay, and smallpox, which had been brought to Sydney by the colonists, caused a devastating epidemic throughout the Eora population.
+In any case, convicts later launched vigilante attacks on the Aboriginal people near Botany Bay, and smallpox, which was probably brought to Sydney by the colonists, caused a devastating epidemic throughout the Eora population.